-Hiring a Web Developer You Can Trust
+Hiring a Trustworthy Web Developer

 I’ve been a freelance programmer since 2005 (and had worked in the corporate field of web development 7 years prior).
 I have built a successful small business as a freelancer based on how I take care of my clients.
 Freelancing is not a moonlighting job for me.
-I work every day, regular business hours.
+I work full time, every day, regular business hours.

 Recommendation for Website Development